eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 **Note:** CMake generators can also create IDE environments.
 For instance, the "Visual Studio 14 2015 Win64" generates a Visual Studio solution file.
-Other IDE's are also possible, such as Eclipse IDE.
+Other IDEs are also possible, such as Eclipse IDE.

-CMake uses the ``CMakeLists.txt`` in the helloworld directory to create makefiles that fit the native platform.
+CMake uses the ``CMakeLists.txt`` in the HelloWorld directory to create makefiles that fit the native platform.

-The real build process of the applications can start:
+The actual build process of the applications can start:

 .. code-block:: PowerShell